 (1).
 If you have uploaded pictures/videos using former Google backup app or other methods say Desktop Uploader or Picasa, then, a new upload by Backup and Sync or drag & drop will create duplicates of all photos which have been modified (edit, change data and time, add tags, etc. not include rename) by former app.
 For example, Picasa is much older and did not play by the same rules that allow de-duplication to work (specifically, Picasa might have altered the image metadata or image data prior to upload) and the newer Google Photos Backup utility may not successfully detect the duplicates.
 (Picasa and google photos store them in different folder.)

 Many users are unwilling to remove duplicates in Google Photos manually due to time-wasting.
 Unfortunately, there are only manual ways until now.

 Note: No matter which way you take below, bear in mind that the Google photos backup app does not perform a sync function from cloud to local.
-Otherwise, your local source photos may be removed at the same time when you delete duplicates.
+Otherwise, when you delete duplicates, your local source photos may be deleted at the same time.